aglantzrbc/data-scraping-challenge/README.md

 ![mars_average_pressure_by_month](https://github.com/aglantzrbc/data-scraping-challenge/assets/127694342/4bfd6f1e-3f25-4bc9-8671-eb75a1878f47)

-**Figure 5** | *Months corresponding to the minimum and maximum pressure on Mars, as measured on the surface by the NASA roller* Curiosity, *with the extremes annotated*
+**Figure 5** | *Months corresponding to the minimum and maximum pressure on Mars in Pascals, as measured on the surface by the NASA roller* Curiosity, *with the extremes annotated*

 ### 2. INSTALLATION